onflow/ccf/README.md

 ## Status

-CCF is currently a DRAFT.
+- CCF specification is currently an ABRIDGED DRAFT with work underway to specify canonical encoding.
+- CCF codec currently implements CCF specs revision [20221212a](https://github.com/fxamacker/ccf_draft/blob/aaca94b2478b821b92db155cbce32ff2554f4f95/ccf_specs.md).
+The CCF codec will be submitted as a PR to onflow/cadence once it's ready for review.

+### Next steps

 More content is being added to turn the abridged draft into full draft.

-Additional content includes a section on canonical encoding, additional Cadence type(s), and more CCF examples.
-Some changes to Cadence may be required, such as https://github.com/onflow/cadence/issues/2167 to add static type for `cadence.Link`.
+For example, a section on canonical encoding, additional Cadence type(s), and more CCF examples.
+Some changes to Cadence may be required, such as https://github.com/onflow/cadence/issues/2167 to add static type for `cadence.PathLink` (aka `cadence.Link` in old docs).

+:point_right:  CCF codec passing JSON-Cadence tests ported and modified to CCF was an important milestone.
+However, more CCF tests are needed because CCF has more features and encodes more information than JSON-Cadence Data Interchange Format.
+Additionally, the CCF codec will need to be fuzz tested by the Cadence team before it is used in production.

 ## Timeline
 - Oct 18, 2022 - Resume onboarding of Cadence external value encoding and requirements.
 - Nov 17, 2022 - Share the abridged first draft of CCF with Cadence team and Ramtin for initial sanity check.
 - Nov 22, 2022 - First team meeting about abridged draft of CCF to present and discuss revision [20221122b](https://github.com/fxamacker/ccf_draft/blob/2594c4859e51715bb9e770cc42542eb31278cfc4/README.md).
 - Nov 29, 2022 - Second team meeting about draft of CCF to present and discuss revision [20221129b](https://github.com/fxamacker/ccf_draft/blob/2c9541a90de968413ec34d31dcf2444949dbce1e/ccf_specs.md).
+- Dec 9, 2022 - Merged [PR 35](https://github.com/fxamacker/ccf_draft/pull/35) to add more Cadence types and reassign CBOR tag values.
+The only Cadence type that is known to be missing from CCF specs is `cadence.PathLink` (blocked by https://github.com/onflow/cadence/issues/2167).
+- Dec 15, 2022 - Updated CCF codec (WIP) to incorporate latest CCF specs.
+For example, updates to CCF specs from PRs [30](https://github.com/fxamacker/ccf_draft/pull/30), [31](https://github.com/fxamacker/ccf_draft/pull/31), [32](https://github.com/fxamacker/ccf_draft/pull/32), and [35](https://github.com/fxamacker/ccf_draft/pull/35).
+All existing CCF codec tests pass (e.g. JSON-Cadence tests ported and modified to CCF).

 ## Preliminary Size and Benchmark Comparisons